 Viennese biotech companies are highly successful in establishing strategic partnerships worldwide, including licensing agreements and M&A activities.
-From 2015 to 2017, 39 deals have been communicated in public.
+From 2018 to 2020, 53 deals have been communicated in public.
 For most of them, financial details were not disclosed.
 Entirely confidential deals are not included in this figure.
 Partnerships are often linked to platform technologies that allow generating new products and services.

 The biotechnology and pharmaceutical sector requires the continuous support of suppliers, service providers and sales offices.
-In Vienna, 113 sales, supply and service companies together employed some 3,500 people in 2017 and reported a turnover of 3.7 billion euros.
-The sales and distribution units alone have recorded more than 2,700 employees and a turnover of 3.4 million euros.
+In Vienna, about 120 sales, supply and service companies together employed some 3,950 people in 2020 and reported a turnover of 3.9 billion euros.
+The sales and distribution units alone have recorded more than 2,980 employees and a turnover of 3.6 billion euros.

 More details, tables and lists are provided in the Vienna Life Science Report.

 Furthermore, we invite you to screen our news section, to register for our electronic newsletter and to follow us on Twitter or LinkedIn in order to stay up to date.
 In the downloads section you will find publications by our media partners and the biannually published Highlights folder that is distributed at trade shows and partnering meetings worldwide.